Our guide to loneliness.

 We still use words like ‘admitting’ to and ‘suffering’ from, which can unintentionally add to the belief that something is wrong with us.

 There is absolutely no shame in feeling lonely and changing the language around loneliness is a positive and liberating step forward.
 The more we talk about it, the more we normalise it and we can move towards a society where it can be spoken about openly.

 Loneliness can often feel overwhelming and something out of our control, so it can be useful to have a starting point.
 To help you and others to feel less lonely we have framed it into three parts...

 Acknowledge loneliness in yourself or others

 Helping yourself and others feel more connected

-Below, we've put together some top tips for understanding loneliness and helping yourself and others feel more connected.
-If loneliness continues for some time, it can start to affect your health and wellbeing.
+We are hard-wired as humans to need social connections.
+We are here to help you with simple ways to connect with yourself and others - click here to learn more.
+If loneliness continues for some time, it can start to affect your health and well-being.
 In this case, it's important to reach out to your GP and make sure you're getting the right support.

 Perlman, Daniel, and L. Anne Peplau.
 “Toward a social psychology of loneliness.”
 Personal relationships 3 (1981): 31-56.